 Dividing the vehicles among different courses makes it harder for them to follow each other, which is strictly prohibited during the competition.

-The competition begins at dawn, with successive starts by the minute.
+The competition begins at dawn, with successive starts every two minutes.
 An average day of competition is 10 to 13 hours long.

 The rankings are obtained by calculating the extra kilometres driven (distance driven between check points minus distance as the crow flies) and penalty kilometres for any check points not reached.